-I am the founder of VividCortex and the lead author of High Performance MySQL.
+I am Baron Schwartz, the founder of VividCortex and the lead author of High Performance MySQL.
 I studied Computer Science at the University of Virginia, then worked at several technology companies.
 I spent the first decade of my career as a programmer, and created a lot of open-source software.
-My online nickname Xaprb is my first name Baron typed in QWERTY on a Dvorak keyboard layout.

 My Personality and Behaviors